Micro-Influencer Marketing

 Content Approval Process

-The final piece of your brief should explain how creators should submit their content when it’s completed.
+The final piece of your brief should explain how creators should submit their completed content.

 For example, will their posts undergo review by your team?
 Do they need to submit a draft for approval?
 Clarifying your approval process clears up confusion and ensures that campaigns finish faster.